Guardianship & Conservatorship Attorney in California

 In cases like this, the Court can establish a conservatorship and appoint a person as conservator to aid and protect the conservatee, and who will have the authority to make decisions on behalf of and for the conservatee.
 Debby Doitch skillfully represents clients in cases where there is a need to petition the Court to appoint a conservator.
 As conservator of the person, the conservator is responsible for the conservatee’s food, shelter, health care, education, and emotional and physical well-being.
 As conservator of the estate, the conservator is responsible for managing the conservatee’s finances and estate, and has authority to act on behalf of the conservatee.
 There a number of people who may file for conservatorship including: spouses or domestic partners of proposed conservatees, the actual individual conservatee, the relative of proposed conservatee, or an interested organization or agency.

-If you have more questions about guardianships and conservatorships, or would like to request an appointment to discuss a guardianship or conservatorship, please call our office at 626.568.9300.
+If you have more questions about guardianships and conservatorships or would like to request an appointment with an experienced guardianship & conservatorship attorney, please call our office at 626.568.9300.